 Perhaps my most vivid memory of shoe-related adoration came on a play date with a school friend who lived in one of the picturesque converted oast houses dotting the Kentish landscape.
 My friend’s very elegant mother had dedicated the upper half of one of the house’s rounded turrets as her shoe cupboard.
 I remember being completely entranced, standing for ages taking in the circular rows of shoes spiraling around me and wishing with all my heart that one day I could have the same.
 Rapunzel would have approved.
 Carrie Bradshaw would have been green with envy.

-Now, living in Auckland with my husband and three children, my passion for shoes remains.
+Now, living in Auckland with my three children, my passion for shoes remains.
 While I don’t have a turret in which to house them, my collection of shoes of every conceivable style and hue, spills from every available space, and I don’t see that changing any day soon.

 Writing and illustrating these books have given me hours of pleasure, journeying down memory lane and escaping momentarily from the sometimes mundane reality of everyday life.
 I hope it does the same for you.